-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/24p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/24p).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1040k dots).